This article may contain links from our affiliate partners. Please read how we make money!

 You can put this together split up by recipe or by area of the store.
 Whatever works for you.
-We put this in our google spreadsheet so we can have sample grocery lists on hand.
+I put this in my Google spreadsheet so I can have sample grocery lists on hand.

 Step four: Set aside a time & get cooking

 You can’t forget to actually set aside time to meal prep your food for the week!
 Put it in your calendar so you can get into a weekly rhythm.

-My wife and I meal prep every Saturday or Sunday night so we have food for the whole week.
-If you love to meal prep on the weekends, be sure to check out our list of Sunday dinner ideas!
+My wife and I meal prep every Saturday or Sunday night so I have food for the whole week.
+If you love to meal prep on the weekends, be sure to check out my list of Sunday dinner ideas!